uc-cdis/fence/README.md

 https://oauth.net/2/

 #### OIDC
 OpenID Connect - an extention of OAuth2 which provides more detailed specification about the handshake.
-It introduced a new type of token - id token, which is specifically designed to be consumed by clients to get the identity information of the user.
+It introduced a new type of token, the id token, that is specifically designed to be consumed by clients to get the identity information of the user.

 http://openid.net/specs/openid-connect-core-1_0.html

-#### AuthN
-Authentication - "Who you are"

-#### AuthZ
-Authorization - "What can you do, what resources do you have access to"

-#### IdP
-Identity Provider - the service which let user login and provide the identity of the user to downstream services.
-Example: google login, university login, NIH Login.

 ## Identity Provider
-Fence can be configured to support different Identity Providers (IDPs) for AuthN.
+Fence can be configured to support different Identity Providers (IdPs) for AuthN.
-At the moment, supported IDPs are:
+At the moment, supported IDPs include:
 - Google
 - Shibboleth
   - NIH iTrust
+  - InCommon
+  - eduGAIN

 ## OIDC & OAuth2

-Fence acts as a central broker that supports multiple Identity Providers (IDPs).
+Fence acts as a central broker that supports multiple Identity Providers (IdPs).
-It exposes AuthN and AuthZ for users by acting as an OIDC(OpenID Connect flow (an extension of OAuth2)) IDP itself.
+It exposes AuthN and AuthZ for users by acting as an OIDC ([OpenID Connect](#ODIC) flow) IdP itself.
 In that sense, `fence` is both a `client` and `OpenID Connect Provider (OP)`.

 ### Fence as Client